maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

 ------------------

-There have been various additions to our userspace, although most of the work in the last two months has been on focussed fixing bugs and driver/kernel support.
+There have been various additions to our userspace, although most of the work in the last two months has been focused on fixing bugs and driver/kernel support.

 connui-cellular